Neurotensin: Function

 Neurotensin is involved in a variety of central and peripheral processes.
 In the brain, it plays a role in modulating hormone activity, social behavior, and learning.
 For example, neurotensin-expressing neurons in the medial preoptic area (mPOA) of mice project to the ventral tegmental area (VTA), where they contribute to social reward processing and the encoding of odor cues, suggesting a role in both hormonal signaling and reward circuits.

 Neurotensin also appears to influence learning processes.
 In male zebra finches, expression of neurotensin and its receptor genes varies during song development.
 Both neurotensin and neurotensin receptor mRNA levels decrease during the transition from the sensory to sensorimotor phases of development, implicating neurotensin in the onset of sensorimotor learning.
 Later in development, neurotensin and neurotensin receptor 1 (Ntsr1) show complementary expression patterns in song-related brain regions, suggesting dynamic modulation of neural responses.

+In a 2026 study published in PNAS, researchers demonstrated that neurotensin signaling in the extended amygdala plays a key role in maintaining exploratory or adaptive behaviors when animals are exposed to novel environments.
+Through targeted activation and silencing techniques, the study showed this pathway helps sustain responses beyond initial novelty detection.

 In peripheral tissues, neurotensin is predominantly expressed in the gastrointestinal tract, where it participates in digestion and local signaling.
 Its aberrant expression has also been associated with tumorigenesis.